vasudev-gm/regtweaks/Windows-FAQ.md

+### How do I access UEFI firmware settings?

+Start an command prompt (CMD) with admin rights (Run as administrator) and type `shutdown /r /fw /t 0` which automatically reboots your PC and brings you right to the UEFI firmware setup menu.

 ### How do I list all installed Printers in my Network/PC?

 Control Panel and click on the" Devices and Printers", you see the list under "Printers".